-STAT 5135 Applied Statistical Methods 3 hours ENSC 5530 Research Methods: Environmental Science 3 hours ENSC 6838 Research Project 3 hours Or ENSC 6731 Craduata Saminar
+Applied Statistical Methods STAT 5135

+ENSC 5530 Research Methods: Environmental Science

+ENSC 6838 Research Project

-Or ENSC 6731 Graduate Seminar
+Graduate Seminar

-Designated electives (maximum of six hours of 4000-level credit) 27 hours hygiene and safety.
-A maximum of six hours of environmental management courses may be included.

-Electives are selected in consultation with the faculty adviser and must include at least one course from three of the following areas: biology, chemistry, geology or industrial
+Designated electives 27 hours (maximum 6 hours of 4000-level credit).
+Electives are selected in consultation with the faculty adviser and must include at least one course from three of the following rubrics: BIOL, CHEM, GEOL or INDH.
+A maximum of six hours of environmental management (ENVR) courses may be included.